ndr-repo/awesome-encoding-escaping/README.md

 A repository for tools and documentation for learning string encoding & unicode escaping.
 An effective obfuscation method for writing offensive security testing payloads for web applications.

-Commonly used languages are JavaScript, HTML, & PHP for WAF bypass.
-However, encoding can also assist your efforts as a red team operator when attempting to bypass file upload restrictions.
+Commonly used with programming languages like JavaScript, PHP, & HTML for WAF bypass.
+Encoding can also assist in your success as a red team operator when attempting to bypass file upload restrictions.

+## Common encoding methods & examples

+**HTML Encoding**
+- The most basic and common form of encoding, in my opinion.
+You can find this used for URLs in your browser.

+    **Example**:

+    ASCII to HTML-encoded:

+        ASCII - /

+        HTML-encoded - %2F

+    Pentest use case - Directory traversal:

+        ASCII - ../../

+        HTML-encoded - %2E%2E%2F%2E%2E%2F

+## Resources

 [CyberChef](https://gchq.github.io/CyberChef/) - A versatile web application used to obfuscate or deobfuscate strings.
 Can be ran offline and used for other scenarios as well.
 Includes various code beautifiers, decoders, and unescaping tools.